PigeonCoding/simple.nvim/README.md

 - https://github.com/neovim/nvim-lspconfig -- neovim's lsp configuration --
 - https://github.com/NvChad/nvim-colorizer.lua -- adds a color preview when typing a color or a hex value like 'red' or '#294859' --
 - https://github.com/karb94/neoscroll.nvim -- not working currently -- adds smooth scrolling -- just use neovide it's just better for this--
-- https://github.com/HiPhish/rainbow-delimiters.nvim -- not working currently -- adds rainbow colors to parentheses and brackets and such --
+- https://github.com/HiPhish/rainbow-delimiters.nvim -- you need to install the TreeSitter language support -- adds rainbow colors to parentheses and brackets and such --
 - https://github.com/ggandor/lightspeed.nvim -- adds a very fast way to navigate a file that's currently on your screen --
 - https://github.com/windwp/nvim-autopairs -- auto pairs parentheses and brackets and quotes etc --
 - https://github.com/nvim-tree/nvim-tree.lua -- file browsing and more --